vtorosyan/vtorosyan.github.io/_posts/2020/11/2020-11-25-reading-in-november.md

 #### [The Trouble with Peace, by Joe Abercrombie](https://www.goodreads.com/book/show/40701777-the-trouble-with-peace){:target="_blank"}

 Here we go, the long waited one!
 Joe Abercrombie is probably my favorite author, that I ever read (considering that I favor this genre ;) ).
-The Trouble with Peace is the second book from [The Age of Madness](https://www.goodreads.com/series/211497-the-age-of-madness){:target="_blank"} series and Abercrombie killed it as usual, with his character development, shock, deatch, happiness and ton of explicit content.
+The Trouble with Peace is the second book from [The Age of Madness](https://www.goodreads.com/series/211497-the-age-of-madness){:target="_blank"} series and Abercrombie killed it as usual, with his character development, shock, death, happiness and ton of explicit content.

 Really, go buy the book!